 They may do it by harnessing the power of business intelligence and analytics.
 But how exactly?
 We asked our BI development consultants to share empirical insights.

-The strategy assumes immersive adoption of technologies at every stage of the retail value chain and puts data analysis at the heart of retail transformation.
+The strategy assumes immersive adoption of technologies at every stage of the retail value chain and puts data analysis at the heart of retail automation and transformation.

 By assembling and analyzing exhaustive information about products, sales, prices, promotions, and consumers, retailers can accurately anticipate customer needs and adopt the right strategies to meet them.
 To that end, they need to embrace massive pools of data, collected from a variety of internal and external sources.